cekit/cekit/docs/build.rst

 OSBS build
 ^^^^^^^^^^^^^^^

-This build is using ``rhpkg container-build`` to build the image using OSBS service.
+This build engine is using ``rhpkg container-build`` to build the image using OSBS service.
 By default it performs scratch build.
 If you need a release build you need to specify ``--build-osbs-release`` parameter.

 **Example:** Performing scratch build